lrcortizo/Web-MEI/README.md

-# Web-MEI-JQueryMobile
+# Web-MEI
+#### Internet Systems and Services - Master degree in Computer Engineering
-Master of Computer Engineering Website using JQuery Mobile
+Master of Computer Engineering Website